-Take Ted Williams, who you may recall also played left field for the Red Sox.
+Take Ted Williams, who also played left field for the Red Sox.
 He used to practice his swing in the outfield, occasionally letting fly balls drop while he perfected his swing.
 That was just Ted being Ted.

-Jimmy Piersall, the wildman from Waterbury, Conn., played with Williams in the Red Sox outfield.
-Piersall was committed to Danvers State Hospital after his 1952 rookie season of fighting with umpires, squealing like a pig in the outfield and stealing the game ball from the pitcher’s mound.
-He wrote a book about his ordeal, Fear Strikes Out, which was made into a movie – and which made him famous.
+Jimmy Piersall, the wild man from Waterbury, Conn., played with Williams in the Red Sox outfield.
+Piersall was committed to Danvers State Hospital after his 1952 rookie season.
+He had fought with umpires, squealed like a pig in the outfield and stole the game ball from the pitcher’s mound.
+He wrote a book about his ordeal, Fear Strikes Out, which was made into a movie.
+The movie made him famous.
 He later said going nuts was the best thing that happened to him.

 Alcohol fueled the bizarre off-field behavior of Rabbit Maranville, the 5’5” shortstop for the Miracle Braves in 1914.
 A native of Springfield, Mass., Maranville once dove into a hotel fountain and emerged with a goldfish between his teeth.
 He was arrested in Japan for marching in a military parade wearing a stolen uniform.
 Maranville once broke his leg at home plate and then argued with the umpire about the call before passing out.
 On the field he mimicked umpires, danced on the base paths and let fly balls hit him on the chest before catching them at his waist.

 Others had problems with Mrs. Yawkey, notably relief pitcher Sparky Lyle.
-Lyle was a prankster who liked to show up at games with a fake cast on his arm just to vex his manager.
+Lyle, a prankster, liked to show up at games with a fake cast on his arm just to annoy his manager.
 It worked.
 He also had an odd hobby of sitting on birthday cakes.
 When Mrs. Tom Yawkey learned he had dropped his trousers and sat on her husband’s birthday cake, she insisted he be traded.
 The 1971 Sparky Lyle for Danny Cater trade was one of the worst in Red Sox history.

 When catcher Bernie Carbo came up with the Red Sox in 1977, he was welcomed by Tom Yawkey, dressed in brown pants, shirts and shoes.
 Yawkey asked him if there was anything he needed.
 Carbo mistook his identity and asked him to get a couple of Fenway Franks.

 Bill Carrigan earned his nickname: Rough.
-He was a big, stocky catcher who played for the Red Sox between 1906 and 1916, much of that time as a manager.
+A big, stocky catcher, he played for the Red Sox between 1906 and 1916, much of that time as a manager.
 He fined pitchers who didn’t knock down batters when he told them to.
 He retired and returned to his hometown of Lewiston, Maine, where he made a fortune in real estate and banking.
 In 1927, he returned to baseball, but was disappointed that the game had gotten too nice.
 He thought the other owners worried too much about the players getting arrested.

-Carrigan came from an era when ballplayers came off the farms, the factories and the immigrant ships to play baseball.
-So did Charles ‘Old Hoss’ Radbourn, who had been a butcher and a railroad brakeman before playing baseball.
+Carrigan came from an era when ballplayers left the farms, the factories and the immigrant ships to play baseball.
+Charles ‘Old Hoss’ Radbourn, who worked as a butcher and a railroad brakeman before playing baseball.
 Radbourn has the distinction of being the first person ever to give the finger in a photograph.
-In 1882 he pitched 17-1/2 scoreless innings for the Providence Grays and then hit a walkoff home run to win the game.
+In 1882 he pitched 17-1/2 scoreless innings for the Providence Grays and then hit a walk-off home run to win the game.
 In 1884 he won 59 games.
 His arm was so sore a friend had to dress him.
-He played for the Boston Beaneaters from 1886-1889 and then for a year with the Boston Reds.
+He played for the Boston Beaneaters from 1886-89 and then for a year with the Boston Reds.
 But his career was cut short in 1897 by complications from syphilis.
 He bought a pool hall and, after losing an eye in a hunting accident, became a recluse and died at 42.

 Cuban-born Luis Tiant qualifies as an eccentric on the basis of his pitching delivery alone.
 Lee said the mother of the Dionne quintuplets didn’t go through as many contractions as Tiant did before her delivery.
-Tiant played for the Red Sox from 1971-78 and was loved by the fans and his teammates, who he called Polacko (Carl Yastzremski) and Frankenstein (Carlton Fisk).
-He wasn’t the best looking ballplayer; Red Smith wrote he looked like “Pancho Villa after a tough night of burning and looting.”
+Tiant, beloved by fans and teammates, played for the Red Sox from 1971-78.
+He nicknamed his teammate Carl Yastzremski “Polacko” and Carlton Fisk “Frankenstein.”
+Sportswriter Red Smith wrote he looked like “Pancho Villa after a tough night of burning and looting.”
 Tiant thought he looked pretty good.
 He would come out of the shower naked with a cigar between his teeth, look in the mirror and call himself a “good-lookeen sonofabeech.”